Skip to main content

 "MRR dropped 3% this month.
 Let me check which clients cancelled and why."

-By the time you notice churn in your bank account, it's too late.
-MRR shows you the trend in real-time.
+By the time churn shows up in your bank account, it's already too late to react.
+MRR shows you the trend while you can still do something about it.

 Measure Marketing ROI

-If you can't measure new MRR, you can't know which marketing channels work.
+If you can't measure new MRR, you can't tell which marketing channels are actually working.

 Plan for Growth

-MRR growth rate is the best predictor of where your business will be next year.
+Your MRR growth rate is the best predictor of where the business will be next year.

 Know Your Business Value

-Whether you're seeking investment or planning an exit, MRR is the number buyers care about.
+Whether you're raising money or planning an exit, MRR is the number buyers look at first.

 Understanding MRR Types

-Additional revenue from existing customers.upgrades, addons, extra services.
+Expansion MRR is extra revenue from existing customers: upgrades, addons, additional services.

 Net New MRR = New MRR + Expansion MRR - Contraction MRR - Churned MRR

-Negative net new MRR = you're shrinking, even if it doesn't feel like it yet.
+Positive net new MRR means you're growing.
+Negative means you're shrinking, even if it doesn't feel that way yet.

 What's a Good MRR for a Hosting Business?